sinon/sinon.github.io/content/project-based-learning.md

 Late 2023: Returned to coding with Advent of Code.
 While this got me writing Rust daily for a few weeks, I soon began to spend more time learning AoC problem-solving patterns than Rust idioms.

-2024: Started preprating for another AoC attempt starting with some prep in November, more focused this time but still searching for a better learning approach.
+2024: Started preparing for another AoC attempt starting with some prep in November, more focused this time but still searching for a better learning approach.

 ## Project based learning

-It was around this time when trying to form the habit of writing Rust with the aim of working through AoC2024 that I can across the suggestion of [PNGme][1] in a response to a similar request for guidance from someone learning Rust in [r/rust][4]
+It was around this time when trying to form the habit of writing Rust with the aim of working through AoC2024 that I came across the suggestion of [PNGme][1] in a response to a similar request for guidance from someone learning Rust in [r/rust][4]

 ### PNGme

 PNGme bills itself as "An Intermediate Rust Project".
-It comprsises of a series of Chapters each with a clear goal to build some functionality that will eventually evolve into a CLI tool for reading PNG files and then embedding or secrets messages stored within.
+It comprsises a series of Chapters each with a clear goal to build some functionality that will eventually evolve into a CLI tool for reading PNG files and then embedding or reading secret messages stored within.
 Almost as important as the guidance are the suite of tests to verify each chapter as you go.

 [My work][5] on this has expanded as the simple library has become a test bed to experiment with other parts of the Rust ecosystem such as: